-One Hill Holliday Health campaign in the rare-disease realm targeted a different kind of caregiver: Parents of young children suffering from a class of autoinflammatory disease called Cryopyrin-Associated Periodic Syndromes (CAPS).
-The agency’s portfolio included the pediatric indication of Ilaris, a drug made by Novartis to treat CAPS.
+One Hill Holliday Health campaign in the rare-disease realm targeted a different kind of caregiver: Parents of young children suffering from Systemic Juvenile Idiopathic Arthritis (SJIA).
+The agency’s portfolio included the pediatric indication of a Novartis drug that treats SJIA.

 Bennett says the physician community, not surprisingly, has focused on children with the condition.
 But given how infrequently the condition occurs, the parents of patients often feel isolated, with nowhere to turn.